 3. Discover Kawaii Culture at Takeshita Street in Harajuku

-You can buy things like kitten and unicorn t-shirts, thigh-high platform boots, hip-hop snapbacks, cute jewelry, vintage jackets, silly socks, and Japanese souvenirs here.
+You can buy things like kitten and unicorn t-shirts, thigh-high platform boots, hip-hop snapbacks, cute jewelry, vintage jackets, silly socks, and other Japanese souvenirs here.

 4. Visit Meiji Jingu and Yoyogi Park